rjbultitude/theconditionalorchestra/README.md

 Sequencer onStep only counts the steps in one single pass rather than the loop

 Night time should also manage the filter frequency as it affects visibility.
 Only works with daily endpoint :[

-Use the icons
-icon: A machine-readable text summary of this data point, suitable for selecting an icon for display.
-If defined, this property will have one of the following values: clear-day, clear-night, rain, snow, sleet, wind, fog, cloudy, partly-cloudy-day, or partly-cloudy-night.
-(Developers should ensure that a sensible default is defined, as additional values, such as hail, thunderstorm, or tornado, may be defined in the future.)

 Add service worker for offline joy